cherrydrunk/DSA4263-automated-fraud/README.md

 ```

 ## Acknowledgements
-Dataset derived from Multimodal Data Fusion and Analytics Group
+Dataset derived from the Multimodal Data Fusion and Analytics Group